HypeCheck

 What the Science Says

-Chaga is a parasitic fungus that grows on birch trees and has been used in folk medicine for centuries.
-Lab and animal studies suggest its extracts and isolated compounds (like inotodiol) have antioxidant, anti-inflammatory, and possible antiviral properties.
-One mouse study found reduced SARS-CoV-2 viral load with Chaga extract, and cell studies show anti-inflammatory effects — but none of this has been confirmed in human clinical trials.
+Chaga mushroom is a parasitic fungus that grows on birch trees and has been used in folk medicine for centuries.
+Lab and animal studies suggest it contains compounds — including inotodiol and polyphenols — that may reduce inflammation, scavenge free radicals, and modulate immune responses.
+One animal study found it reduced SARS-CoV-2 viral load in mice, and cell studies show anti-inflammatory effects in skin tissue, but no robust human clinical trials have confirmed these benefits.

 What It Doesn't Do

 Not proven to treat or prevent cancer in humans — cancer studies are lab-only.
 No human evidence it fights COVID-19 or other viruses.
 Not a proven immune booster in people.
-No clinical data supporting anti-aging or 'superfood' marketing claims.
-Does not have an established safe or effective dose for humans.
+Don't expect detox benefits — that's marketing, not science.

 Evidence-Based Benefits